 And as an author based in the UK, the advice was often not even relevant to me – as the US frequently leads the way with a plethora of self-publishing websites and authors, while the UK often seems like the poor cousin!

-Anyway, here are the top 5 things I’ve learned along the way (relevant to all self-publishing authors), and the things I wish I’d known when I started out as a self-publishing author:
+So here are the top 5 things I’ve learned along the way (relevant to all self-publishing authors), and the things I wish someone had told me when I started out as a self-publishing author:

-1. Don’t worry too much about the standard advice on word counts or writing what you know
+1. Don’t worry too much about the standard advice on word counts or ‘write what you know’

 Find out what the experts say, and then break the rules!